Safety/Proof

 Recently unfollowed (usernames)optionalOnly when the file is present in your export; surfaced as a separate list.

 The original ZIP filenameoptionalUsed in your audit history list (e.g. "instagram-yourhandle-2026-05-19.zip").
-Stored as text only — the file itself never leaves your browser.
+Stored as text only; the ZIP itself is not uploaded or stored by Unfollio.

 A "followed at" timestamp per followeroptionalOnly when Instagram included it in the export; powers the 'earliest followers' feature.